 gumloop is the command line for Gumloop.
-Sign in once, then drive your agents, sessions, MCP integrations, skills, and artifacts from the terminal.
+Sign in once, then drive your agents, sessions, chat completions, MCP integrations, skills, and artifacts from the terminal.
 Every command has a --json mode so you can pipe results into scripts, cron jobs, or any other tool you already use.

 Install